 Can I donate if I recently had a tattoo or ear or body piercing?

 Donors with tattoos or ear or body piercings need to speak to Blood Donor Center staff to determine eligibility.

 Before donating, you should eat a good meal and drink plenty of fluids.

 Where can I donate?

-You can donate at any of our three permanent locations — at the Hilton Building, at Mayo Clinic Hospital, Saint Marys Campus and at IBM (IBM staff only) — or visit a blood drive site in your neighborhood.
+You can donate at any of our three permanent locations — at the Hilton Building, at Mayo Clinic Hospital, Saint Marys Campus — or visit a blood drive site in your neighborhood.